pltr/onering/README.md

     [Sample size: 2048 messages] 50: 157ns	75: 205ns	90: 251ns	99: 352ns	99.9: 421ns	99.99: 421ns	99.999: 421ns	99.9999: 421ns
     [Sample size: 2048 messages] 50: 163ns	75: 222ns	90: 266ns	99: 317ns	99.9: 393ns	99.99: 448ns	99.999: 459ns	99.9999: 459ns

-The API is unstable at the moment, there are no guarantees about anything
+This is WIP, so the API is unstable at the moment - there are no guarantees about anything

 ### TODO
  * Add producer batching